- Visa Categories

 The easiest way to know if your employer is in E-Verify is to ask someone in the Human Resources or Payroll department of your employer.
 E-Verify employers will know if they participate.
 E-Verify affects all new hires for an employer, not just OPT students.
 If your employer does not participate, it may or may not be willing to adopt E-Verify to accommodate a few OPT employees.
 For more information on E-Verify that you can read and share with your employer see the DHS web site at the USCIS E-Verify webpage.

-You can look up employers that participate in E-Verify with the USCIS E-Verify Employers Search Tool.
+You can look up employers that participate in E-Verify with the USCIS E-Verify Employers Search Tool (link is external).

 If your employer is not in E-Verify and is unwilling to participate, then you cannot get the extra 24 months to work for that employer; you will have to look for another employer or end your OPT at 12 months.